andrew-d-gordon/Line-Find/line-set/docs/line.md

 **Overview**

-line.py contains the Line class as well as a module functions relating to line creation and solving for lines between points.
+line.py contains the Line class as well as module functions relating to line creation and solving for lines between points.
 The line object serves to provide several pieces of information regarding to a line in one object, these being: a line id (reduced equation), a string representation of the line function, and individual a, b, and c values relating to a lines linear equation (these values are utilized in the id and string representations).